-- When may an insurance company cancel my auto insurance during the term of my policy?
+- When is it allowable for my insurance company to cancel my auto insurance during the term of my policy?

-- When may an insurance company nonrenew my auto insurance policy?
+- When is it allowable for my insurance company to nonrenew my auto insurance policy?

 - Does an insurance company have to say why it refused to renew my policy?

 - Does my auto insurance policy have a grace period?